All Time Greatest Home Run Hitters

 18 George Brett

-Although not a home run hitter, he is though best remembered for two that went yard.
-Game 3 of the 1980 American League Championship Series, trailing 2-1 at New York's Yankee Stadium where the crowd was vocal that night, Brett silenced the crowd with a crushing 3-run home run that would send the Royals to the World Series, the Yankees would not be swept again in the post season until 2012.
-Then of course the Pine Tar Game, a burst of Brett coming out of the dugout, and then of course his home was restored.
+Although not known primarily as a home run hitter, he is best remembered for two notable ones.
+In Game 3 of the 1980 American League Championship Series, trailing 2-1 at New York's Yankee Stadium, Brett silenced the vocal crowd with a crushing 3-run home run that sent the Royals to the World Series.
+The Yankees would not be swept again in the postseason until 2012.

 Its Joeysworld